 Other toxic products used during and after surgery may include toxic soaps and cleaning solutions, muscle and nerve relaxants, tranquilizers, IV solutions, and perhaps many others.

-5. Blood clots that can plug up an artery.
+5. Blood clots can plug up an artery, causing a stroke, heart attack, pulmonary embolism or other problem.
 These may occur for at least four reasons:

 a) Surgeons must often tie off arteries and veins that must be cut in order to reach deeper body structures or to remove diseased organs.
 This disturbs the artery or vein and can cause a small piece of plaque or cholesterol to break off and enter the general circulation.

 b) Surgeons must often manipulate and handle delicate organs and other structures inside the body.

 c) As mentioned above, surgical patients must lie down motionless, often for hours during surgery.
 They often must also lay in bed for hours or days afterwards.
 This impairs circulation and is known to increase the risk of venous stasis and blood clots.

 d) The use of certain drugs during, and perhaps before and after surgery, may also increase the risk of blood clots.

 For all these reasons, a tiny piece of plaque in an artery or vein can break loose and float through the blood and lodge in the heart, lungs or brain.

 6. There is a risk of uncontrolled bleeding or hemorrhaging.
 This is an important risk of some types of surgery involving organs or areas of the body that have a good blood supply.
 It is also easy for a surgeon to nick an artery or vein without even realizing it, since some surgery is quite delicate.

 Also, bleeding can occur simply due to manipulating and moving around the tissues, especially in an older, unhealthy person.
 Such bleeding may stop by itself, but it may not stop, requiring more surgery to stop the bleeding.